gcassella/RAMP/doc/user/installation.rst

 Prerequisites
 -------------
 Running RAMP requires a working Python 3 installation.
 If you are unfamiliar with \
-Python, this can be easily obtianed from the `Python website <https://www.python.org/>`_ \
-or as part of the `Anaconda package <https://www.anaconda.com/>`_  which comes \
+Python, this can be easily obtianed as part of the `Anaconda package <https://www.anaconda.com/>`_ \
-preloaded with many useful libraries.
+which comes preloaded with many useful libraries.

 In addition to Python 3, RAMP is parallelized using the OpenCL API.
 To install the \
 Python port of the OpenCL bindings and compile the OpenCL kernels used by RAMP, it \